 I intentionally sought out a range of unique exfoliants, from bamboo to volcanic sand to jojoba seeds, careful to make sure each one had the right amount of texture and wasn’t too abrasive.
 Once again, customer preference guided my decision-making: from consumer surveys, I knew that exfoliating agents were especially important to people, so I invested time and research into which ones seemed to harmonize well with our other products.
-In the end, I paired Bergamot + Lime with exfoliating orange peel; Rose + Vanilla, vanilla bean; Lavender + Sage, jojoba seed; Ylang-Ylang + Calendula, apricot seed; Cedarwood + Juniper, volcanic sand.
+In the end, I paired Bergamot + Lime with exfoliating orange peel; Rose + Vanilla with vanilla bean; Lavender + Sage with jojoba seed; Ylang-Ylang + Calendula with apricot seed; Cedarwood + Juniper with volcanic sand.
 Color mattered, too.
-For my favorite scent, Ylang-Ylang + Calendula, we added turmeric to achieve a beautiful golden yellow, and chlorophyll to nail a soft, sea green hue for Bergamot + Lime.
+For my favorite scent, Ylang-Ylang + Calendula, we added turmeric to achieve a beautiful golden yellow and chlorophyll to nail a soft, sea green hue for Bergamot + Lime.
 I chose a smooth, sturdy size and shape that felt natural in my hands.
 The Schmidt’s logo was debossed across the top (so cool!), which I requested be deep enough to last through many showers.
 The same design team I’d worked with on my original rebrand created the boxes, which matched the colors and illustrations perfected for deodorant.

 While soap is a natural extension of deodorant, toothpaste was a whole new creative adventure.
 I ordered dozens of existing brands and Chris and I tried them all out at home, taking notes on the whole sensory experience.
-We spent the better part of a night side by side in front of the bathroom sink, commenting through mouthfuls of foam about what we thought of a certain flavor, texture, or mouth-feel, laughing at ourselves as our mouths went numb from all the mint.
+We spent the better part of a night side by side in front of the bathroom sink, commenting through mouthfuls of foam about what we thought of a certain flavor, texture, or mouthfeel, laughing at ourselves as our mouths went numb from all the mint.
 We mailed our favorites to our co-packer with notes about what we liked, then waited for samples.
-We also provided a list of claims we wanted to be able to make about our product, for example that it be free of SLS, PEG polyethylene glycol, phthalates, artificial sweeteners, and dyes.
-Motivated by always wanting to put out the cleanest, healthiest formulas, it was incredibly important for me to avoid those kinds of ingredients, but I also wanted to include innovative ones, unlike traditional formulas on the shelves.
+We also provided a list of claims we wanted to be able to make about our product, for example, that it be free of sodium laureth sulfate (SLS), polyethylene glycol (PEG), phthalates, artificial sweeteners, and dyes.
+I was motivated to put out the cleanest, healthiest formulas, so it was incredibly important for me to avoid those kinds of ingredients.
+But I also wanted to include innovative ones, unlike traditional formulas on the shelves.
 So many natural toothpastes focused on what wasn’t in the product.
 I wanted Schmidt’s to get customers excited about what was in the product.
 Chris and I put together the perfect pairing of ingredients with added benefits: vitamins, superfood extracts like goji and pomegranate, magnolia bark extract, organic aloe leaf juice, charcoal, and more.
 Later we even decided to call it a “tooth + mouth” paste, as the formula went beyond cleaning teeth and was designed to support whole mouth health.

-Both soap and toothpaste remained in the works throughout the better half of 2017 as we iterated toward a place where I could be proud and confident to add them to Schmidt’s offerings.
+Both soap and toothpaste remained in the works throughout the better half of 2017 as we iterated toward a place where I could be proud of them and confident enough to add them to Schmidt’s offerings.
 We also started building a product roadmap with everything we wanted to eventually see with Schmidt’s name on it, expanding from the bathroom to the rest of the household.
-In July, I hired the first member of my new product development team, a woman named Alyssa who relocated from Ohio had been a senior innovator at one of the consumer packaged goods giants.
-It was reassuring and exciting to have her by my side—someone with proven expertise and a different perspective coming from the more corporate scene.
+In July, I hired Alyssa, the first member of my new product development team.
+She had been a senior innovator at one of the consumer packaged goods giants.
+It was reassuring and exciting to have her by my side (she relocated from Ohio!)—someone with proven expertise and a different perspective coming from the more corporate scene.